AquilaSpace/energy_beaming/README.md

 # Energy Beaming
-Financial modelling for an initial application of the Aquila global energy transmission system.
+Financial modelling for an initial application of our planned global energy transmission system.